Rifle Elk Hunting

 we can assure you a good opportunity at the elk, no matter what

-We get around in 4-wheel-drive trucks, vehicles and on foot; no
+We get around in 4-wheel-drive trucks, all-terrain vehicles and

 Bull elk licenses